-The question is: What constitutes ‘good’ or ‘not good’ in the Builder-Judge eyes?
+The question is what constitutes ‘good’ or ‘not good’ in the Builder-Judge eyes?
 This question is important for us, since we too are a part of ELKM Judgment.

 1: What is ‘good’ in ELoKiM’s eyes?

-1. ‘Good’ can mean ‘feeling good,’ that He was pleased.
-This is the source for the Kabbalitic notion that the initial impetus for CREATION was the CREATOR’S Desire to ‘feel good,’ nachat ruach, about His CREATION.
-It defines our role in this world: to make our CREATOR ‘feel good’ about us.
+1. ‘Good’ meana just ‘feeling good,’ He was ‘pleased’.
+Hence the Kabbalitic notion that the initial impetus for CREATION was the CREATOR’S Desire to ‘feel good,’ nachat ruach, about His CREATION.
+We too are born to make Him ‘feel good’ about us.